johnMcFadyen/vdc/best-practices-vdc.md

 Compare with traditional approach to the DC, the vDC reduce the overall cost through the multiple utilization of shared hub infrastructure between different spokes.
 The role of the spokes is to host the different type of workloads.
 The spokes provide a modular approach of repeatable deployments (e.g. dev and test, UAT, pre-production and production) of the same workloads.
 Inside a spoke is possible to deploy a basic workload or a complex multi-tier workloads with traffic control between tiers.
 In Azure every virtual component (doesn't matter which type is) is deployed in a specific Azure Subscription.
-The Azure subscription define therefore a natural mandatory boundary to deploy all Azure components (Virtual Networks, custom routing tables-UDR, Network Security Rules, Storage accounts, IaaS and PaaS services, etc.).
+The Azure subscription define therefore a natural mandatory boundary to deploy all Azure components (Virtual Networks, custom routing tables (UDR), Network Security Rules, Storage accounts, IaaS and PaaS services, etc.).
 The property of isolation of Azure components belonging to different Azure subscriptions can be used to satisfy the requirements of different LOBs, setting up the right level of access and authorization.

 A single vDC can scale up easily to large number of spokes; nevertheless as every IT system the the system can reach out a limit present in the platform.
 The hub deployment is bound to a specific Azure subscription that have some restrictions and maximum values (e.g. max number of VNet peering-see [https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/](https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/ "Azure subscription and service limits")); in these circumstances the architecture is still capable to scale up, extending the model by a cluster of hub and spokes, in the same Azure region.